 - Seek treatment for all infected teeth.
 Untreated cavities may lead to emergencies and cavities in baby teeth may result in damage to adult teeth.

 Cavities are preventable, so act now!
 If you have questions about the oral health assessment requirement or need more forms, please contact the Nurse of the Day at the Student Family & School Resource Link, at (415) 340-1716.

 Any information of a personal nature disclosed by a student 12 years of age or older, or by the parent or guardian of such a student, in the process of receiving counseling from a school counselor, is confidential.
 Such information will not become part of the student’s school record without the written consent of the person that disclosed the information.
 This information will not be revealed, released, discussed or referred to except in limited circumstances defined by law.
 The student may discuss these circumstances with the counselor before seeking counseling.
 (CA Education Code 49602).

-SFUSD sponsors Wellness Programs on-site at all high schools.
+SFUSD sponsors Wellness Programs on-site at some K-8 schools and middle schools, and all high schools.
 The Wellness Programs are access points for physical, behavioral and mental health services.
 Wellness staff includes School District Nurses, mental health counselors, substance abuse counselors, social workers, and health outreach workers.